MatthewReid854/reliability/docs/API/Distributions/Gamma_Distribution.rst

 Methods:

--    name - 'Weibull'
+-    name - 'Gamma'
--    name2 = 'Weibull_2P' or 'Weibull_3P' depending on the value of the gamma parameter
+-    name2 = 'Gamma_2P' or 'Gamma_3P' depending on the value of the gamma parameter
--    param_title_long - Useful in plot titles, legends and in printing strings. eg. 'Weibull Distribution (α=5,β=2)'
+-    param_title_long - Useful in plot titles, legends and in printing strings. eg. 'Gamma Distribution (α=5,β=2)'
 -    param_title - Useful in plot titles, legends and in printing strings. eg. 'α=5,β=2'
 -    parameters - [alpha,beta,gamma]
 -    alpha